 COLLECT STATISTICS COLUMN(Gender) ON Customer;

-Like in the previous example, the optimizer picks the column with the highest selectivity to make its initial estimation: In our example, his is 100 rows.
+Like the previous instance, the optimizer selects the column with the greatest selectivity as its preliminary approximation.
+In this case, that value is 100 rows.

 (100 * 75%) * 75% = 56.25 rows (which will be rounded to 57 rows).